Dr. Beth Firestein: Licensed Psychologist, Loveland, Colorado

 Background and Experience

-Dr. Beth Firestein earned her Ph.D in Counseling Psychology from the University of Texas at Austin.
-She completed an APA-approved doctoral internship at Colorado State University Counseling Center in Ft.
-Collins, Colorado.
+Dr. Beth Firestein earned her Ph.D in Counseling Psychology from the University of Texas at Austin in 1987.
+She completed an APA-approved doctoral internship at Colorado State University Counseling Center in Fort Collins, Colorado.

 Philosophy of Counseling and Psychotherapy